SusilRamarao/GalleryGAE/README.md

 5) User can Delete or Rename a gallery.
 6) Delete an image.

+To run this application,
+1) Either you can download the google app engine desktop application
+2) Can install google cloud sdk and deploy in local using command ./devappserver
+3) Or Deploy to cloud and test.

 This application is to test the basics of Google App Engine.